anadev/anadev.github.io/source/includes/_branches.md

 ]
 ```

-Get the details of a branch and its agents
+Get the details of a branch and its agents given its id.

 ### HTTP REQUEST